 From the start of a customer’s journey, it is important to get off on the right foot during the sales process.
 As this can influence their decision to go through with a purchase.

 One sales integration example could be to integrate a previous conversation a lead has had.
 Then attaching it to their profile for the sales representative to access.
 This helps save both you and potential customer time.

-As a result they don’t need to explain why they need the product or their use case.
-As the sales representative already has access to the necessary information and can provide a personalised experience for the customer.
+As a result, they don’t need to explain why they need the product or their use case.
+As the sales representative already has access to the necessary information and can provide a personalised experience.

 Other Customer Experience and Sales Integration examples:

-- Add new sales lead from new chat conversations and add record of chat to lead
+- Add new sales lead from new chat conversations and add a record of chat to lead

-- Create a sales lead from a chat conversation and attach the conversation to profile
+- Create a sales lead from a chat conversation and attach the conversation to a profile